 3. Find Companion Vouchers

 Many companies offer free or discounted companion vouchers.
-For example, the Delta SkyMiles Platinum Card from American Express offers customers a free companion voucher each year.
+For example, the Delta SkyMiles Platinum Card from American Express (a Money Crashers partner) offers customers a free companion voucher each year.
 You can apply the voucher to any regular online bookings.
 The US Airways Premier World MasterCard also offers a similar benefit.

 How to do it: When you’re choosing a credit card, look for airline benefits but pay extra attention to the restrictions in the fine print.
 Some of the companion passes offered in promotions through third parties require you to book the tickets through an obscure travel agency.